top of page

 Pronouns: They/them/theirs

-Nat Bricker is a 4th-year doctoral candidate in the Clinical Psychology PhD program at Palo Alto University.
+Nat Bricker is a 6th-year doctoral candidate in the Clinical Psychology PhD program at Palo Alto University.
 They received their BA in Psychology from Lake Forest College in 2016 and their MS in Clinical Psychology from Palo Alto University in 2021.
 Nat is focused on the LGBTQ Psychology Area of Emphasis.
 They have previously served two terms as the President for the Psychological Association of Gender Expression and Sexuality (PAGES) at PAU.
 Nat’s research interests pertain to intersectional LGBTQ+ identities, with a particular focus on transgender and nonbinary identities, experiences, and mental health outcomes.
 Their dissertation research is focused on the intersections of gender, autistic, and nonhuman (e.g., therian, otherkin) identities.
-Nat has completed clinical practicum placements at the Gronowski Center’s Sexual and Gender Identities Clinic (SGIC) and Adolescent Counseling Service's OUTLET program.
-They are currently completing a clinical practicum at Mills College CAPS.
+Nat has completed clinical practicum placements at the Gronowski Center’s Sexual and Gender Identities Clinic (SGIC), Adolescent Counseling Service's OUTLET, and Mills College CAPS.
+They are currently completing their predoctoral internship at University of Puget Sound’s Counseling, Health, and Wellness Services.

 bottom of page